groupdock/grunt-handlebars/README.md

 ## Release History

+* June 14, 2012 - 0.0.4 Fix task by making it asynchronous
 * June 14, 2012 - 0.0.3 Bug Fix + removed dependency on node-ffi
 * May 30, 2012 - 0.0.2 Minor fixes
 * May 29, 2012 - 0.0.1 First release